teaminkling/refresh-21/content/blog/charmandaar-week-4-36cd.md

       src = "img/video-placeholder.png"
       href = "/blog/charmandaar-week-4-36cd"
-      alt = "POV you dust off an old VHS tape and slot it in the player…" stretch = "cover"
+      alt = "POV you dust off an old VHS tape and slot it in the player…" caption = "This submission contains a video.
+Please view the <a href=\"/blog/charmandaar-week-4-36cd\">full post</a> to see it!" stretch = "cover"
 +++

 {{< fancybox path="img/charmandaar/2021-01-29+22b9ee6f12d87a741172fa7b452042fa.mp4" file="img/charmandaar/2021-01-29+22b9ee6f12d87a741172fa7b452042fa.mp4" caption="Placeholder thumbnail for a video work." >}}
+<p style="text-align: center">The above is an MP4 video link.
+Please click it to view the video!</p>

 Week 4: **Murky Silhouettes**.
 This art was lovingly created using: **video/photoshop**.